ineffectivecoder/LDAPtickler/README.md

 - [ ] Useful SCCM queries?
 - [ ] LAPS support
 ## Updates
-Fixed issue when setting UserAccountControl for machine accounts.
-Before I was just blowing away the prior setting and replacing.
-It was determined this was silly.
-Now grabbing the previous UAC setting and doing bit math to add the desired setting.
-This paves the way to do the same for user accounts.
-GSSAPI is now implemented thanks to the latest PRs to the go-ldap package.
+* GSSAPI is now implemented thanks to the latest PRs to the go-ldap package
+* BloodHound collector has been implemented
+* Shadowcredential creation and removal is now supported
+* We can read GMSA passwords assuming you are the correct privileged user
+* Deriving basedn from the name of the DC is now supported
+* Adding and deleting login scripts is now supported
+* Plain text password command line support
+* Providing LDAP search equivalent command if you pass -D
 ## Thanks
 ### Thank you for testing and letting me bounce ideas off of you!
 - [mjwhitta](https://github.com/mjwhitta/)